hexbatch/apple-core/core-docs/core-concepts/types.md

 # Types

-Before creating a token, it has to have a design.
+Before creating an element, it has to have a design.
 Each type can have zero or more parents of other types.

-The type contains the defined attributes of the token
+The type contains the defined attributes of the element

-Each type is owned by a user who can allow other users to create tokens from it
+Each type is owned by a user who can allow other users to create elements from it